 At the Ancestral Health Symposium last year, I presented a talk entitled “Iron Behaving Badly: The Role of Iron Overload in Metabolic Disease” about the pathophysiology of iron-related metabolic disease, and propose a clinical framework for diagnosing and treating it.

 We’ve known for almost a hundred years that aggressive iron storage disorders like hereditary hemochromatosis (HH) are associated with increased morbidity and mortality.
 Yet recent research suggests that even mild iron accumulation (at ferritin levels still well within the laboratory reference range) can cause significant metabolic problems, including insulin deficiency, insulin resistance and hepatic dysfunction.
 Studies have shown that the frequency of diabetes is increased in HH, that elevated ferritin levels are associated with increased incidence of diabetes, and that reducing iron stores reverses or improves the metabolic abnormalities associated with excess iron.

 The talk is now available on Vimeo, so I’ve posted it here so that my readers can access the talk easily.
-I hope you enjoy it, and I’d love to hear your thoughts and opinions on the topic in the comments below.
+I hope you enjoy it.

 Better supplementation.
 Fewer supplements.

 Close the nutrient gap to feel and perform your best.

 A daily stack of supplements designed to meet your most critical needs.